Jamaican High Commission United Kingdom

 Children three years (3) and under are not required to appear in person.
 However, all first time applicants must appear in person to submit their applications.

-3. MAIL-IN APPLICATIONS
+3. MAILED-IN APPLICATIONS

 ALL APPLICANTS ARE REQUIRED TO ENCLOSE A SELF-ADDRESSED REGISTERED ENVELOPE ALONG WITH YOUR APPLICATION FOR THE RETURN OF ORIGINAL DOCUMENTS.

-Passport renewal for adults are accepted via post.
+ONLY ADULT renewals are accepted via post.

 Requirements:

-• (a) Notary Public or Consular Officer
+(a) Notary Public or Consular Officer

-• (b) Medical Practitioner
+(b) Medical Practitioner

-• (c) Solicitor/Lawyer
+(c) Solicitor/Lawyer

-• (d) Minister of Religion authorised to perform marriages
+(d) Minister of Religion authorised to perform marriages

-• (e) Head Teacher
+(e) Head Teacher

-• (f) Dentist
+(f) Dentist

-• (g) Bank Manager
+(g) Bank Manager

 • Applications submitted by post should be duly signed.
 The signature of the applicant should be WITHIN the boundaries of the rectangular box at top of page two (2).
 Signature must not touch borders of box